-Pre-approval (or prior-authorization): Your PCP must get approval from The Permanente Medical Group before you get certain services.
-The Permanente Medical Group will only approve the services you need.
+Pre-approval (or prior-authorization): Your PCP must get approval from the Southern California Permanente Medical Group before you get certain services.
+The Southern California Permanente Medical Group will only approve the services you need.
 They will not approve services by non-participating providers if they believe you can get comparable or more appropriate services through Kaiser Permanente providers.
 A referral is not an approval.
-You must get approval from The Permanente Medical Group.
+You must get approval from the Southern California Permanente Medical Group.